FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Experiments

 \subsection{Ablation Study}

-To validate whether the learnable parameters of RC-GAUSS adapt to scene complexity and dominant frequency characteristics, we conduct an image fitting experiment on two representative scenes, (i) complex and (ii) homogeneous, as shown in Fig.~\ref{fig:ablation}.
-We fit RC-GAUSS to each image and report the learned parameters \( (T, \sigma, \zeta) \) across layers in Table~\ref{table:layerwise}.
-In Table~\ref{table:layerwise}, the complex scene (Kodak~08) exhibits smaller average values of \(T\) and \(\sigma\), indicating stronger temporal localization and broader frequency-domain support, as reflected in Fig.~\ref{fig:ablation}(i)(c) and (d).
-The elevated \(\zeta\) value leads to a spectral shift observed in Fig.~\ref{fig:ablation}(i)(d), indicating increased emphasis on high-frequency content.
-Further analyses of our several components are provided in the \textit{Supplementary}.
+\textbf{Scene-Adaptive Behavior of BLA.} To validate whether the learnable parameters of BLA adapt to scene complexity, we conduct an image fitting experiment on two representative scenes, a complex scene (top row) and a homogeneous scene (bottom row), as shown in Fig.~\ref{fig:scene}.
+We fit BLA to each image and report the learned parameters \( (T, \sigma, \zeta) \) across layers in Table~\ref{table:layerwise}.
+The complex scene exhibits smaller average values of \(T\) and \(\sigma\), indicating stronger time-domain localization and broader frequency-domain support, as reflected in the top row (c) and (d) of Fig.~\ref{fig:scene}.
+In addition, its larger \(\zeta\) induces a stronger spectral shift observed in Fig.~\ref{fig:scene} (d), revealing increased emphasis on high-frequency components compared to the bottom row.

+\textbf{Hyperparameter Analysis of WEGE.} As shown in Table~\ref{tab:wege}, we adopt the Daubechies-3 wavelet basis for its smoothness and compact support, and we vary the DWT level $J$.
+Among all settings, $J\!=\!1$ performs best, effectively preserving fine structures.
+We also examine the guided filter, which smooths edge discontinuities in the raw score and yields more stable representations.
+We set \(r=6\) and \(\epsilon=1\mathrm{e}{-5}\) to balance excessive sharpness and blur, reducing score discontinuities and preserving score accuracy.
+Additional score maps are provided in the \textit{Supplementary}.